soundpress/RulesOfNYC/docs/c26/index.rst

 e.
 No further action by the city.

-   1. Subsequent to the issuance of a notice of completion, subject to the provisions of section 24-906 of the administrative code of the city of New York and except as provided in the City voluntary cleanup agreement, the remedial action work plan, site management plan, declaration of covenants and restrictions, or notice of completion, the city shall not take or require any further investigatory or remedial action against the site and the enrollee, his or her successors, and his or her assigns, regarding matters addressed at the site.
-If the office seeks to exercise its rights reserved pursuant to section 24-906(b) of the administrative code of the city of New York, it shall provide notice to the holder of the notice of completion, as provided in paragraph two of subdivision f of this section.
+   1. Subsequent to the issuance of a notice of completion, subject to the provisions of § 24-906 of the administrative code of the city of New York and except as provided in the City voluntary cleanup agreement, the remedial action work plan, site management plan, declaration of covenants and restrictions, or notice of completion, the city shall not take or require any further investigatory or remedial action against the site and the enrollee, his or her successors, and his or her assigns, regarding matters addressed at the site.
+If the office seeks to exercise its rights reserved pursuant to § 24-906(b) of the administrative code of the city of New York, it shall provide notice to the holder of the notice of completion, as provided in paragraph two of subdivision f of this section.

    2. "Matters addressed" at the site shall mean all response actions taken by the enrollee to implement the City voluntary cleanup agreement for the site and all response costs incurred and to be incurred by any person or party in connection with the work performed under such agreement, which costs have been paid by the enrollee, including fees for costs incurred by the city pursuant to the City voluntary cleanup agreement.